Murder of Kristen French

-Kristen Dawn French (May 10, 1976 – April 19, 1992) was a Canadian teen who was abducted and murdered by Karla Homolka and Paul Bernardo.
-She was interred at Pleasantview Memorial Gardens, Thorold, Ontario, Canada.
+The murder of Kristen French was a high-profile Canadian kidnapping and murder case which occurred in St. Catharines, Ontario.
+French, a 15-year-old schoolgirl was abducted by serial killers Paul Bernardo and Karla Homolka on April 16, 1992.
+French was tortured, raped and finally murdered on April 19, 1992.
+Her naked body was found in Burlington on April 30, 1992.

+French's murder and kidnapping was the third and final case of the "Schoolgirl Killer murders.", including Tammy Homolka and Leslie Mahaffy.
+Bernardo was convicted for two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison without parole and Homolka was sentenced to 12 years imprisonment.

+The murder of Kristen French was widely covered by the national media, becoming one of the most notorious cases of Canada.

 Biography

+Kristen Dawn French (May 10, 1976 – April 19, 1992) was a 15-year-old girl from St. Catharines, Ontario.
+She was the second daughter of Doug and Donna French.
+Her brother in law is a retired journalism instructor at Cambrian College.

-French was born in 1976.
-She was a member of a precision ice-skating team which won several medals, and a member of the girls' rowing team at Holy Cross Catholic Secondary School in St. Catharines.
+She was a member of a precision ice-skating team which won several medals, and a member of the girls' rowing team at Holy Cross Catholic Secondary School.

+Crime

-Abduction and murder
+Abduction

-On April 16, 1992, as she was walking home from Holy Cross Secondary School, a Catholic school in St. Catharines, French was approached at the entrance of the Grace Lutheran Church parking lot by serial killers Karla Homolka and Paul Bernardo under the pretense of needing directions.
-While French was assisting Homolka with directions, Bernardo attacked her from behind and forced her into the car at knifepoint.
-While French was seated in the front seat, Homolka held down her hair in order to keep the abductee in check.
+On April 16, 1992, French was walking home from Holy Cross Secondary School.
+French was approached at the entrance of the Grace Lutheran Church parking lot by serial killers Karla Homolka and Paul Bernardo.
+Homolka got out of the car carrying a map, pretending to need assistance.
+When French was assisting Homolka with directions, Bernardo snuck up on her from behind and forced her into the car at knifepoint.
+While French was seated in the front seat, Homolka held down French's hair in order to keep the abductee in check.
 The kidnapping was seen by several eyewitnesses.

-When French went missing it drew immediate attention to her family and friends as she always followed the routine of a fifteen-minute walk from school to her home to feed and walk her dog in time.
+When French did not come home, her parents reported her disappearance to the police.
+French's shoe was recovered from the parking lot.

+Murder

 The medical examiner's report state she was held in captivity for three days, during which Bernardo and Homolka videotaped themselves torturing and subjecting the 15-year-old to sexual humiliation and degradation while forcing her to drink large amounts of alcohol.

+French is remembered for declining cooperation with her abductors in the latter period of her abduction: "Some things are worth dying for".
+She said to Bernardo: "I don't know how your wife can stand being around you."

-They murdered her on April 19, 1992.
-Her naked body was found in a ditch along No. 1 Sideroad in north Burlington on April 30, 1992.
+French was murdered on April 19, 1992; her naked body was found on April 30, 1992, in a ditch along No. 1 Sideroad in Burlington, about forty-five minutes from St. Catharines.
+Her body was found washed and her hair was cut off, Homolka testified that it was cut to impede identification.
+Pathologist Dr. Noel McAuliffe concluded that French was killed by strangulation.

-Aftermath